Chinese chestnut - seed (#2)

 Feralwood select Chinese chestnut seed: This seed originates from a single seedling tree planted within the Feralwood food forest about 12 years ago.
 These chestnuts represent the largest ones I have ever seen on a seedling tree and rival many cultivars in size.

 Red Feather select Chinese chestnut seed: In the area of rural North Carolina where I dwell, chestnuts are a somewhat regular sight, being feral throwbacks of the old homestead life.
 Of the dozens of chestnut trees I have mapped out and regularly forage from, I select seed annually from a single tree (within a patch of seven).
-This tree, located at Red Feather Farm and Pottery near the South Mountains in NC, is robust and reliably produces an abundant crop of large chestnuts.
-The yields on this tree, which is estimated at more than 70 years old, are astonishing.
+This tree, located at Red Feather Farm and Pottery near the South Mountains in NC, is robust and reliably produces an abundant crop of medium-to-large chestnuts.
+The yields on this tree, which is estimated at more than 70 years old, can be astonishing.

 To see the chestnut seed in question, look to the above images.
 Red Feather select is held in my hand in the form of a triangle.
 The larger Feralwood select is held in my hand in a line.

 Some genetic differences to note: Red Feather select tends to ripen a bit later than Feralwood select.
-Feralwood select tends to drop nuts from the burs, while burs of Red Feather select have a tendency to hold on to the nuts: a consideration if you want to gather the nuts for your own use, yet have the pressure of wildlife getting to them before you.
+Feralwood select tends to drop nuts from the burs, while burs of Red Feather select have a tendency to hold on to the nuts to some extent: a consideration if you want to gather the nuts for your own use, yet have the pressure of wildlife getting to them before you.
 Nuts of Feralwood select are larger than Red Feather select, and though time will tell, I expect that Red Feather may boast better overall yields.

 I always throw in some extra.